Kevin McClory: 2010s

 On 15 November 2013, MGM and Danjaq LLC announced they had acquired all rights and interests of McClory's estate.
 MGM, Danjaq, and the McClory estate issued a statement saying that they had brought to an "amicable conclusion the legal and business disputes that have arisen periodically for over 50 years."

 Personal life

 McClory was married twice.
 He was survived by two sons and two daughters.
 His first wife was Frederica Ann "Bobo" Sigrist, daughter of Fred Sigrist.
 He later married Elizabeth O'Brien, daughter of the racehorse trainer Vincent O'Brien.
 They lived at Baltyboys House in Blessington, County Wicklow.

 Death

-He died on 20 November 2006, aged 82, at St. Columcille's Hospital in the Dublin suburb of Loughlinstown, from a cerebral hemorrhage, four days after the British release of Casino Royale.
+McClory died on 20 November 2006, aged 82, at St. Columcille's Hospital in the Dublin suburb of Loughlinstown, from a cerebral hemorrhage, four days after the British release of Casino Royale.